 };

 Field structs: A field struct is a logical grouping of one or more field and field struct instances.
 The field struct provides the ability to define reusable clusters of fields.
-Unlike register files, field structs do not add architectural structure.
+Unlike register files, field structs do not add architectural structures.
 Like register files, field structs do not necessarily add RTL hierarchy.

 fieldstruct subfs {